haytham10/minishell/README.md

 ### Parser

-The parser is in charge of storing the tokenized string and save it in a useful manner for the executor to use later.
+The parser is in charge of storing the tokenized string and saving it in a useful manner for the executor to use later.
 Our data structure is managed as follows:

 ```C
 typedef struct s_args